Evidence of isospin-symmetry violation in high-energy collisions of atomic nuclei: Theoretical and Phenomenological considerations: Neutral kaons and

-The neutral kaons are eigenstates of strong interaction, oscillating ($K^0 \leftrightarrow \bar{K}^0$) due to weak interaction.
-The weak eigenstates are the long-lived `K-long' $K_{L}^{0}$ and short-lived `K-short' $K_{S}^{0}$, which decay into three and two pions with a mean lifetimes of 15~m/$c$ and2.8~cm/$c$, respectively.
-By neglecting the small CP violation, the weak and strong kaonic eigenstates are related by:
+The neutral kaons are eigenstates of the strong interaction and oscillate ($K^0 \leftrightarrow \bar{K}^0$) due to the weak interaction.
+The weak eigenstates are the long-lived `K-long' $K_{L}^{0}$ and short-lived `K-short' $K_{S}^{0}$, which decay into three and two pions with mean lifetimes of $15~m/c$ and 2.8~cm/$c$, respectively.
+By neglecting at first the small CP violation (see below), the weak and strong kaonic eigenstates are related by:

 hence, for the mean number of $K_{S}^{0}$ and $K_{L}^{0}$ one gets:

 Thus, we have an equal number of long-lived and short-lived kaons, even if $\langle K^{0} \rangle$ and $ \langle \bar{K}^{0} \rangle$ are different due to the non-zero baryon number of the initial state.